What can settings expect?

 Solihull setting improvement support may include: –

 An introductory visit for new settings, or where an Early Years team member is working with a setting or provision for the first time.

-A Solihull setting improvement joint-evaluation visit to review, with settings, the quality of the provision offered to children and families.
+A Solihull Setting Improvement Approach visit (SIA) to review, with settings, the quality of the provision offered to children and families.
 This visit will include:

 - discussion about the strengths of the provision

 The annual cycle runs from the end of August to the start of September the following year.
 The discussion and ‘learning walk’ will be linked to the settings Ofsted registration requirements.

 If plans for improvement need to be put in place, targeted support from the LA and/or partners will be determined.
 This will be in proportion to need.

 Further information about support from Area SENCos in group settings is available here:https://www.solgrid.org.uk/eyc/send/

 Ofsted inspection feedback- please let a team member know if you have an Ofsted inspection and would like us to attend feedback.
 This is especially useful for Requires Improvement and Inadequate settings.
 We cannot guarantee we will be able to attend feedback but we will try our best.